 When summer rolls around, the first thing I want to make is gazpacho.
-I love it with sweet corn, tomatillos, watermelon, and carrots, but sometimes, I crave a more traditional version of this chilled tomato soup.
+While I love to make versions of gazpacho with sweet corn, tomatillos, watermelon, and even carrots, I often crave the traditional version of this chilled tomato soup.
 This easy gazpacho recipe comes from my friend Anna‘s cookbook The Yellow Table, and it’s absolutely delicious.
 Even better, it has just 10 ingredients, and it comes together in seconds in the blender.
 If you’re looking for a good go-to gazpacho recipe, this one is for you.

 Easy Gazpacho Recipe Ingredients